 LOCATION: Arthur Roger Gallery Video Room, 432 Julia Street, New Orleans, LA 70130

 GALLERY HOURS: Monday – Saturday, 10 am – 5 pm

 CONTACT INFO: 504.522.1999. www.arthurrogergallery.com

-The Arthur Roger Gallery is pleased to present an exhibition of recent paintings by Richard Baker.
-The exhibition will be on view from October 1st – 29th at the Arthur Roger Gallery located at 432 Julia Street.
-The artist will be present at the opening reception hosted by the gallery on Saturday, October 1st from 6 to 9 pm in conjunction with “Art for Art’s Sake.”
+The Arthur Roger Gallery is pleased to present “Peekaboo,” a video installation created by Dave Greber.
+“Peekaboo” will be on view in the Arthur Roger Gallery video exhibition space at 432 Julia Street from October 1st – 29th.
+The gallery will host an opening reception to meet the artist on Saturday, October 1st from 6 to 9 pm in conjunction with “Art for Art’s Sake.”